Skip to main content

 Weisswurst

-Bavarian white sausage made from veal and pork back bacon, flavored with parsley, lemon, and cardamom.
-Traditionally eaten before noon with sweet mustard and pretzels.
-Munich beer garden staple.
+A Bavarian white sausage of veal and pork back bacon, seasoned with parsley, lemon, and cardamom.
+Custom says to eat it before noon, with sweet mustard and a pretzel, and you'll find it in every Munich beer garden.

 Schweinshaxe